Is Suboxone a helpful product to get off drugs like Heroin, or is it just another party favor? The truth is, it can be both.

 So people who are misusing or addicted like to use Suboxone to get them through until they can get what they want.
 While Heroin has more withdrawal symptoms it supposedly is a “better” high and so worth it to the addict who wants the drug high.

 Even more preferred is Subutex.
-This is a formulation of pure Buprenorphine, is more pure and doesn’t have the Narcan mixed in it, so they will get that high they want.
+This is a formulation of pure Buprenorphine, is more pure and doesn’t have the Narcan mixed in it, so they will get the high they want.

 Methadone vs. Suboxone: